Belgium loses case over babies stolen in former colonies – DW – 12/02/2024

 The children, mostly born to African mothers and white fathers, were not allowed to be recognized by their fathers or mix in white society.

-The five women at the center of case say they were brought to a Catholic convent where they lived until the Congo gained independence in 1960, when they were abandoned.
+The five women at the center of case say they were brought to Catholic institutions where they lived until Belgium abandoned its colonial holdings to independence movements, after which they were abandoned.

 As precise records were not kept, it is impossible to say how many children were affected but experts believe it to be somewhere near 15,000.